wonderseen/SubNet-One-Shot-Learning-for-Image-Classification/README.md

 # SubNet: One-Shot-Learning-for-Image-Classification
-A complete project for image classification with an interface provided for ROC test.  <br />
+This is a complete project using my SubNet which is a tiny model designed for image classification.
+Besides, an interface is provided for ROC test.  <br />
 In my testset, after training for 600 iteration, I achieve an mean-accuracy of 98.21% and the AUC approximately equals to 1.

 # Environment Configuration